bioinfoMMS/EvalDNA/README.md

 prefix.facheck.info – information about what was changed to get the checked fasta file

 prefix.facheck.fa - the checked fasta file

-prefix... - comma-separated list of quality metrics to be submitted to the scoring model
+training_metrics_prefix.csv - comma-separated list of quality metrics to be submitted to the scoring model

 Scoring the output